Architecture in the United States: Education and practice

 This philosophy does not mention scientific or social science research.
 This legacy has meant that today, fewer than 20% of the 115 accredited Schools of Architecture offer a Ph.D. program; in addition, only a handful more offer exposure to and experience in rigorous research within building science & technology centers and laboratory settings.
 According to Gordon Chong, the architectural profession having emphasized "looking back as a means for justifying design decisions for future design," there remains a significant imbalance in learning between experience, intuition, and evidence-based design.

-There are currently over 83,000 members of the American Institute of Architects (AIA).
+There are currently over 83,000 members of the American Institute of Architects.
 The National Council of Architectural Registration Boards (NCARB) estimates the number of architects licensed in the United States at 105,847.
 Architecture firms employ approximately 158,000 people in the United States (Bureau of Labor Statistics).

 According to the Bureau of Labor Statistics, 33 professions are identified as over 90% white, including architecture at 91.3% white.
 A number of allied professions are also over 90% white, including construction managers (91.8%), construction supervisors (91.8%), and cost estimators (93.9%), and related construction tradespersons including electricians (90.0%), painters (90.7%), carpenters (90.9%), cement masons (91.2%), steel workers (92.3%), and sheet metal workers (93.5%).
 The US labor force is 80% white.